Did you know…fact sheets: Fun facts in a fact sheet

 Airlines, governmental organisations, handling companies, shops and banks, catering businesses, transport companies, fuel suppliers and air traffic controllers: Amsterdam Airport Schiphol is home to approximately 500 companies that together employ around 67,000 people.
 All these companies play a part in making the airport safe and efficient.
 But just who does what at Amsterdam Airport Schiphol?

 Schiphol is located in a polder landscape, with a lot of water, grassy meadows and rich farmland and other nature reserves.
 It makes Schiphol particularly attractive to birds.
 However, birds constitute a genuine risk for aircrafts.
 In order to keep air traffic safety as optimal as possible, Schiphol deploys 15 'Bird Controllers' to chase the birds, 24 hours a day.

 There are no more than a handful of airports in the world of aviation that successfully handle both passengers and cargo.
 Amsterdam Airport Schiphol is one of the airports capable of achieving this.
 In 2019, all of 1.
 57 million tonnes of cargo were transported via Schiphol.
-Schiphol thus retains third place in Europe, making it one of the leading European cargo airports.
+Schiphol ranks fourth in Europe, making it one of the leading European cargo airports.

 Each year, Schiphol handles some 53 million items of baggage.
 This can vary from day to day from around 120,000 items on a slow day to 180,000 during extremely busy periods, such as the start of a holiday season.
 Almost 40 percent of all these items are transfer baggage.